 College Preparation and Support Services

-The Cody Center for Autism and Developmental Disabilities promotes excellence in clinical treatment, research, community service, and educational programs benefiting those with autism spectrum disorders (ASD) and related developmental disabilities.
+The Center for Autism Spectrum Disorders promotes excellence in clinical treatment, research, community service, and educational programs benefiting those with autism spectrum disorders (ASD) and related developmental disabilities.

-A unique regional resource, the Cody Center brings together many capabilities:
+A unique regional resource, the Center for Autism Spectrum Disorders brings together many capabilities:

-The Cody Center for Autism and Developmental Disabilities offers a comprehensive range of diagnostic and clinical services for children and adults with Autism spectrum disorders as well as other developmental and learning disabilities:
+The Center for Autism Spectrum Disorders offers a comprehensive range of diagnostic and clinical services for children and adults with Autism spectrum disorders as well as other developmental and learning disabilities:

-The Cody Center is staffed by psychiatrists, psychologists, and social workers.
-As a Center within the Institute for Advanced Neurosciences, specialized consultation is available in all medical disciplines including genetics, developmental pediatrics, neurology, allergy, gastroenterology, sleep medicine, and speech-language services.
-Cody Center families may also take advantage of the Resource Center, staffed by social workers, and providing information and referral services, support groups and family workshops.
+The Center for Autism Spectrum Disorders is staffed by psychiatrists, psychologists, and social workers.
+As a Center within the Stony Brook Neurosciences Institute, specialized consultation is available in all medical disciplines including genetics, developmental pediatrics, neurology, allergy, gastroenterology, sleep medicine, and speech-language services.
+The Center for Autism Spectrum Disorders families may also take advantage of the Resource Center, staffed by social workers, and providing information and referral services, support groups and family workshops.

-The Cody Center offers sexuality education and reproductive health care for adolescents and adults with developmental disabilities:
+The Center for Autism Spectrum Disorders offers sexuality education and reproductive health care for adolescents and adults with developmental disabilities:

 Sexuality education services are provided free-of-charge.
 Medical services including physical examinations and laboratory tests are provided for a fee.
 The program accepts Medicaid, Medicare, and many insurance programs.

-Psychiatrists at the Cody Center participate in Medicaid, Medicare, and many private insurance plans and HMO’s.
+Psychiatrists at The Center for Autism Spectrum Disorders participate in Medicaid, Medicare, and many private insurance plans and HMO’s.
 Medical services by an M.D. or D.O. may include intake consultations, mental status exams, medication management, and ongoing psychiatric treatment.
 If the physician does not participate in your insurance, you may still pay for the service and be reimbursed on an out-of-network basis.

 Psychologists do not participate in any insurance plans.
 All psychological services (psychological testing, evaluation services and reports) must be paid for at the time of service, and may be reimbursed to you on an out-of-network basis.

-When booking your appointment at the Cody Center, we request that you fax a copy of your insurance card to the clinic (631)-632-3785 so that we can confirm your coverage, determine co-payments and out-of-network coverage, if applicable, and assist you with getting prior authorization for the services if your insurer requires this.
+When booking your appointment at Center for Autism Spectrum Disorders, we request that you fax a copy of your insurance card to the clinic (631)-632-3785 so that we can confirm your coverage, determine co-payments and out-of-network coverage, if applicable, and assist you with getting prior authorization for the services if your insurer requires this.

-The Cody Center can accept cash, personal checks and credit and debit cards.
-The Center will also accept school district payments for evaluations and neuropsychological testing for students under age 21 still in the school system.
+The Center for Autism Spectrum Disorders can accept cash, personal checks and credit and debit cards.
+The Center for Autism Spectrum Disorders will also accept school district payments for evaluations and neuropsychological testing for students under age 21 still in the school system.
 School district payments must be authorized by the student’s Committee on Special Education (CSE).

-The Cody Center provides many services that are non-clinical in nature.
+The Center for Autism Spectrum Disorders provides many services that are non-clinical in nature.
 These services are usually not billable to medical insurance and must be paid for at the time of service.
 In some cases, school districts will pay for these services when authorized by the student’s Committee on Special Education (CSE).

 School observations involve assessment of the patient’s behavioral and cognitive functioning in the classroom, and may be done as part of an Autism evaluation or other developmental assessment.

 Social skills training is delivered in group settings for children ages six to sixteen and follows a structured format addressing specific goals, such as starting a conversation, taking turns and coping with conflict.
-Social skills training is provided as part of the Center’s Behavioral Services Program by graduate students in the Cody Center’s applied behavior analysis program under supervision.
+Social skills training is provided as part of the Center’s Behavioral Services Program by graduate students in The Center for Autism Spectrum Disorders’s applied behavior analysis program under supervision.

 Parent training is also done through the Center’s Behavioral Services Program and is provided to help families address specific areas of behavioral problems impacting family and school functioning, such as sleep and eating disorders, aggression and tantrums.